chrizcut/Kanboard/README.md

 <img src="frontend/screenshots/Edit_ticket.png" height="300" alt="Editing a ticket">

-2. A ticket can not be marked as *done* if all its dependencies are not maked as *done*.
+2. A ticket can not be marked as *done* if all its dependencies are not marked as *done*.

 <img src="frontend/screenshots/Mark_ticket_done_dependencies_not_done.png" height="350" alt="Marking a ticket as done when its dependencies are not done">
 <img src="frontend/screenshots/Mark_ticket_done_dependencies_done.png" height="350" alt="Marking a ticket as done when its dependencies are done">